SAP-samples/teched2023-XP160/exercises/exercise2/README.md

 Continue to - [Exercise 3 - Add Destination to Azure Function](../exercise3/README.md)

-> **Note** - Asking yourself where the Terraform-relevant information is hiding from you?
+> **Note** - Asking yourself where the Terraform-specific information is hiding from you?
 Take a look at the `.azure` folder that was created in your first call of `azd`.